KlavierGayming/discordbot/README.md

     "playing_status": "whatever the hell you want."
 }
 ```
+You will also need to create a db.json file in /cogs.
+This stores link data and is private to the official release of the bot, though it is easy to add new links through discord.
+Keep the file empty, as i'm pretty sure it'll get written by itself.

 To add a new cog with new commands, add a new `.py` file to the `cogs/` folder.
 The file must have an async def called setup which loads the cog.<br>
 For example: